gethiox/HIDI/README.md

 ### Bugs

-If you faced a bug, instability or general problems with starting application, feel free to open issue and provide some basic information like error messages and logs.
+If you faced a bug, instability or general problems with application, feel free to open issue and provide some information like error messages and logs.
 In the case of problems with your specific HID devices, please provide the full content of `/proc/bus/input/devices` file.

 ### Code

 Feel free to contribute fixes, improvements and little features to the codebase.
-I do not have any guide for that for now.
+I do not have any guide for now.
 In some places my code may be convoluted and not easy to understand (mostly `cmd` directory), but besides of that, applying changes should be pretty straight-forward.

 ### Configurations

 If your keyboard doesn't work correctly with default mappings, create `Factory` configuration for your device type.
-Make sure it has proper values in `Identifier` section and loads correctly, also make sure that all default mappings are working (Piano, Chromatic, Control - this one covers all keyboard keys with unique notes).
+Make sure it has proper values in `Identifier` section and loads correctly.
-After that, you can create pull request if you wish to share it with the project.
 For more information, see [guide](cmd/config/user/README.md)

+You can create pull request if you wish to share it with the project.
+But before that, make sure that all default mappings are working (Piano, Chromatic, Control - this one covers all keyboard keys with unique notes).

 ### My little questions